 The giving of gifts or favours in an effort to sell products or services or to influence business, labour or governmental decision-making is strictly prohibited.
-Small amounts for entertainment, gifts or gratuities consistent with applicable laws and accepted business practices in the country where they are given are not affected by the above-mentioned principle, provided they are recorded accurately in the Company's books.
+Small amounts for entertainment, gifts or gratuities consistent with applicable laws and policies in the country where they are given are not affected by the above-mentioned principle, provided they are recorded accurately in the Company's books.

-Any direct or indirect contribution by AB InBev to any political party, committee or candidate for public office is strictly forbidden, even if permitted by local regulations, unless the formal approval of AB InBev's Board has been obtained in advance.
+Any direct or indirect contribution in excess of USD 20,000 by AB InBev to any political party, committee or candidate for public office is strictly forbidden, even if permitted by local regulations, unless the formal approval of AB InBev's Board or other exception to ensure compliance with applicable law has been obtained in advance.
+Any such contribution below USD 20,000 requires prior approval from an internal Compliance Committee.